EmbdEzaz9/ADS1115_AdcPyMod/README.md

 # ADS1115 Python library

-Simple Python library to use the ADS1115 chip.
+Simple Python library to use the ADS1115 chip for any Riscv based platform and can also doable for other.

 # ADS1115: A precision 16 bit ADC with high amazing Accuracy with differential or single ended inputs and improve analog measurements with high resolution capability.